List of dinosaurs of the Morrison Formation: Fauna comparisons

-In sum, Morrison Fm has 37 valid genera of dinosaurs.
+In sum, Morrison Formation has 37 valid genera of dinosaurs.

 Ornithischians

 The herbivorous ornithischian dinosaurs were diverse but not as common as sauropods in the Morrison.
-Fruitadens, previously known as the "Fruita Echinodon", was found to be a heterodontosaurid.
-Plate-backed stegosaurids included Hesperosaurus mjosi, Stegosaurus armatus, S. ungulatus, S. stenops, and Alcovasaurus longispinus.
-Armored dinosaurs that weren't stegosaurs were unknown in the formation until the 1990s.
+Fruitadens, previously known as the "Fruita Echinodon", was a heterodontosaurid.
+Stegosaurs included Hesperosaurus mjosi, Stegosaurus (S. ungulatus and S. stenops), and Alcovasaurus longispinus.
+Ankylosaurs were unknown in the formation until the 1990s.
 Two have been named: Gargoyleosaurus parkpinorum and Mymoorapelta maysi.
-Ornithopods, bipedal herbivores, came in several types.
-Small "hypsilophodonts" included Drinker nisti, Laosaurus celer, "L." gracilis, Nanosaurus agilis, Othnielia rex, and Othnielosaurus consors (all of which are now synonymous with Nanosaurus).
-Larger but similar-looking dryosaurids were represented by two species of Dryosaurus (D. altus and D. elderae) and the camptosaurid Uteodon aphanoecetes, which is currently known only from Dinosaur National Monument.
-Still larger was the more common Camptosaurus dispar.
-Dryosaurids and camptosaurids were early iguanodonts, a group that would later spawn the duck-billed dinosaurs.
+Small neornithischians included Nanosaurus agilis, Enigmacursor mollyborthwickae, Laosaurus (L. celer and L. gracilis), Drinker nisti, Othnielia rex, and Othnielosaurus consors (the last three of which are now considered synonymous with Nanosaurus).
+Ornithopods were represented by Dryosaurus (D. altus and D. elderae), Uteodon aphanoecetes, which is currently known only from Dinosaur National Monument, and the larger, more common Camptosaurus dispar.
+All of the aforementioned ornithopod genera were early iguanodonts, the group that gave rise to the duck-billed dinosaurs.